cedricfeist/kubernetes-hands-on/README.md

 kubectl get pods -n message-board -w
 ```

-Wait for all Pods to be in the "Running" state.
+Wait for The Pod to be in the "Running" state.

+:warning: Once the pods are running, press `ctrl + c` to go back.

 > If not open from previous exercises: open up a new Terminal window using `minikube tunnel`